 How to Make Spicy Pickled Eggs the Right Way

-Pickled eggs.
-You either hate them or love them.
-Well, for the pickled egg lovers out there I have worked on a spicy recipe for some time, and I think it is now just about perfect!
-The result is not only the tastiest eggs I've ever had, but also the nicest looking eggs, as well.
+I've been working on a spicy pickled eggs recipe for some time, and I think it is now just about perfect!
+The result is not only the tastiest eggs I've ever had but also the nicest-looking eggs.
 The finished jars are practically decorations.
 So, gather up the ingredients below and prepare to make the greatest spicy pickled eggs ever!